ken-power/SelfDrivingCarND-PathPlanning/README.md

 ![](videos/path_planning_sample2.gif))

 For contrast, here is a **bad** example where the car just drives in circles.
 There are lots of collisions, and the car exceeds acceleration, speed, and jerk limits.
+I created this when I was learning how to get the car to move - this is not part of the current implementation.

 ![Driving in Circles](videos/driving_in_circles.gif)